 Teaches motor officer candidates the skill points of traffic law enforcement on a police motorcycle.
-Covers patrol tactics, traffic problems and techniques of
+Covers patrol tactics, traffic problems and techniques of motorcycle riding.
+Designed for professionals in police agencies.

 Radar Operator

 Prepares a police officer to conduct radar operations and stops in traffic situations.
 Includes the history of radar use, basic principles of radar, legal considerations and court presentations.
 Designed for police professionals.